PrisonTeam/Prison/knownissues_v3.2.x.md

 remain and relating percentages.
 The new async processing will enable this to actually track individual blocks.

-* **New Feature: Add Placeholders for Mine related items** Examples would be place holders for all mines, and their stats such as size, dimensions, percent remaining, reset duration, time left until reset, players currently within the mine, ect...

-* **Possible new feature: Track how many blocks are mined from the mines** Stats on how many blocks are mined from each mine.
-May be bad to track, but could open the door to interesting stats.

 * **Possible new feature: Track how many blocks a player mines, including types** Stats could be interesting over time, and could also be used for in game bonuses and rewards and incentives.